AttorneyOnline/docs/AO Documentation/docs/authoring/themes/What's New?.md

 ### Brief Overview
 - Addition of Timers
 - Addition of Y-Offsets
 - `iniswaps.ini` was given a new incarnation!
-Alongside the character-specific iniswaps,
+Alongside the character-specific iniswaps, you can also setup universal iniswaps by having a `iniswaps.ini` located in the root of the `base/` folder.
 ### courtroom_config.ini
 ```ini
 music_list_animated = 1